 Controlling Rats and Mice

 Having a few rats or mice on your property isn't a pest problem unless they are doing damage or posing a health risk.
-However, the rodent population can quickly get out of hand if food and shelter are available.
-Humane and effective management of rats and mice involves blocking access points, removing food sources, making the habitat undesirable for rodents to live in, and possibly using live traps or snap traps to eliminate remaining rodents.
+However, the rodent population can quickly get out of hand if there is a steady supply of food and lots of protection from predators.
+Humane and effective management of rats and mice involves a combination of steps: blocking access points, removing food sources, making the habitat undesirable for rodents to live in, and possibly using live traps or snap traps to eliminate remaining rodents.

 Step 1: Rodent-Proof Structures

 If rodents are coming into your house, garage, chicken coop, or other structure, the first and most important step is to rodent-proof it.
 Do a thorough inspection of the structure for possible entry points- chimneys, gaps under doors (including the garage door), holes near the foundation, and any other gaps larger than 1/4 inch may be allowing rodents in.
 If you find an entry point, it's still important to inspect the rest of the structure in case there are more.
 If you cannot find any, have an inspection done by a professional.

 Close off whatever entry points you find.
 1/4 or 1/8 inch hardware cloth, silicone caulking (which must be monitored for gnawing), and steel wool can be useful for small gaps and holes.
 Metal or rubber door bottoms can keep rodents from scurrying under doors, as long as the doors are not left open by accident.
 If your chimney is an entry point, install a screened chimney cap and a top-sealing damper to help keep rodents out.
 (The chimney cap alone may discourage rodents, but the mesh is not small enough to actually exclude them.
 It is a violation of California building codes and a fire hazard to install mesh smaller than 5/8 inch in chimneys.)